roach-php/roach-php.dev/content/docs/laravel.md

 ### Starting the REPL

-Roach ships with an [interactive shell](/docs/repl) (often called Read-Eval-Print-Loop, or Replfor short) which makes prototyping our spiders a breeze.
+Roach ships with an [interactive shell](/docs/repl) (often called Read-Evaluate-Print-Loop, or Repl for short) which makes prototyping our spiders a breeze.
 We can use the provided `roach:shell` command to launch a new Repl session.

 <CodeBlock>